 Blending beer is exactly what it sounds like.
 Practically, it involves a brewer sampling multiple beers and then determining (with specific measurements and careful sensory analysis) the right combination of flavors.
 In barrel-aged beers, this involves pulling nails from the front of aging barrels and sampling the liquid therein.

 Finding the right barrels for a blend like this literally takes months.
-For this blend of Cuvée d’Industrial, Jason started out with over 400 potential barrels from across our wild beer cellar.
+For the 2017 blend of Cuvée d’Industrial, Jason started out with over 400 potential barrels from across our wild beer cellar.
 It’s impossible to taste that many beers (effectively) in one day.
 “I like to keep an open mind for what I’m looking for, at first,” said Jason.
 “With time, I start to get some semblance of a foundation for the beer.
 After I figure out that foundation, then I’ll start to look for beers that will complement it.”

 There are other reasons to blend beer.
 Very generally, those break down to three categories.
 Blending barrels of the same beer that have aged for different amounts of time—a process we covered extensively in our blog about brewing Coolship beers.
 There is blending barrel-aged beer with non-barrel-aged beer like we do for Curieux, our Tripel aged in bourbon barrels.
-And lastly there’s blending various beers into one final product, like Cuvée and Lieven.
+And lastly there’s blending various beers into one final product, like Cuvée d’Industrial.

 We hope this shallow dive into the deep waters of blending gives you some insight into this vital brewing process.
-And we’re happy to say that both Cuvée d’Industrial and Lieven will be releasing exclusively from the brewery this weekend on July 1st, 2017.